Healthy sleep habits.

 Optimize your bedroom.

-Every person is different, but usually, a quiet, dark, cool (62-65 degrees) environment is the most optimal for tranquil sleep.
+Everyone is different, but usually, a quiet, dark, cool (62-65 degrees) environment is optimal for tranquil sleep.
 Invest in a nice set of sheets and comforter.
 And if your mattress is old, consider upgrading.
 I’ve had many clients improve sleep and pain issues by investing in a quality new mattress.

 Have a bedtime routine.

 Doing the same thing each night tells your body it’s time to sleep.
-Budget an hour for winding down where you unplug from electronics, read, do some light stretching or other relaxation exercises.
+Budget an hour for winding down, where you unplug from electronics, read, and do some light stretching or other relaxation exercises.

 As tempting as a “nightcap” may be, it is best to avoid any alcohol in the evening.
 Although it can make falling asleep easier, the effect wears off and disrupts later sleep.